icarusromero/spec-capstone/README.md

     patterns csv file

 5 - Acceptance criteria
-    - As a user I should be able to keep track of my knitting progress monthly
+    - As a user I should be able to keep track of my knitting progress yearly